 The OSA will notify students of the SAC's decisions.
 Notification is sent by email before fall break or spring vacation.
 SAC approval does not guarantee final acceptance to a study abroad program.
 Participation in the program is contingent upon approval by the program provider and continued good academic and disciplinary standing in the current semester.
 This includes satisfactory completion of all program prerequisite courses and related language courses.
 In addition, students should maintain the GPA required for the program.

 Accepted students must return a signed acceptance agreement by the deadline specified in the acceptance letter, indicating their intent to participate.
-Students who do not return their acceptance agreements by the deadline may be removed from the list of study abroad participants.
-After the acceptance agreement deadline, participation information and required forms will be available to students through the OSA website.
+Students who do not submit their acceptance agreements by the deadline may be removed from the list of study abroad participants.
+After the acceptance agreement deadline, participation information and required forms will be available to students online.
 It is important that students submit all required OSA forms and respond to all requests from the program provider in a timely manner.
 Failure to do so will result in automatic withdrawal from the program.